 Besides all the adventure, colourful sets, jumpsuits and various zones filled with challenges, the most memorable moment and a quote I remember from the hit TV show was from Richard O’Brien – “Will you start the fans, please?”
 He used to call this out once all contestants/adventurers were poised in the dome awaiting the final challenge.

 This was a TV show I did watch and did enjoy and found it more entertaining than Fort Boyard at the time, most people were more than likely only watching this other show anyhow, due to Melinda Messenger hosting it.
-The concept and idea of The Crystal Maze were devised by Jacques Antoine and the show started and aired in February 1990 and began its reign over many episodes, jumpsuits and perm hairstyles included.
+The concept and idea of The Crystal Maze was devised by Jacques Antoine and the show started and aired in February 1990 and began its reign over many episodes, jumpsuits and perm hairstyles included.

 Over the course of time, The Crystal Maze was hosted by a few presenters of which I’m sure everyone will have had their favourite.
 The format was revised, revamped and re-presented in 2017.